manjulananduri/manjulananduri.github.io/_posts/2022-06-05-useful-coding-snippets-for-interviews-java.md

 ---
 layout: post
-title:  "Useful snippets for coding interviews - Java"
+title:  "Java Programming Tips for interviews"
 author: Pramod
 categories: [ Jekyll, tutorial ]
-image:
+image: assets/images/java_tips.png
 beforetoc: "Here are some of the most useful utilities in Java"
-featured: false
+featured: true
 toc: true
 ---

 #### Print all the elements in a queue.